• Link to Facebook

 1. 2020 McGuigan Cellar Select Pinot Grigio

-The dry wine has a big taste but it is still refreshing because isn’t too heavy on the tongue.
+The dry wine has a big taste, but it is still refreshing because it isn’t too heavy on the tongue.

-McGUIGAN DESCRIPTION: A medium to full-bodied wine, this Pinot Grigio brings a lychee and honeydew aroma with pear and green apple flavours characters that compliment the subtle tannin and a dry, refreshing finish.
+McGUIGAN DESCRIPTION: A medium to full-bodied wine, this Pinot Grigio brings a lychee and honeydew aroma with pear and green apple flavours that complement the subtle tannin and a dry, refreshing finish.

 2. 2019 McGuigan The Shortlist Hunter Valley Semillon